 To promote dentistry as a career for under-represented minorities, the School has ongoing initiatives that allow those groups to explore careers including those of dentist, dental hygienist, dental assistant or dental lab technician.

 To enhance our students’ and faculty members’ ability to provide comprehensive care to diverse patient populations, a number of outreaches are coordinated with the goal of promoting the oral health of and increasing access to care for under-served populations in the Greater Boston area as well as in developing countries including Haiti, the Dominican Republic, Nicaragua, Peru and Zambia.

-Related offices and alliances at the University
+Related offices and alliances at Tufts University